 Case Study: Tobisho Blacksmithing Tradition

-How to Use Japanese Secateurs Properly
+How to Use Japanese Secateurs Correctly

 - Cut at a slight angle so water runs off the wound rather than pooling on the cut surface.